anderson-aristotle/js-functions/README.md

 It is up to the developer to know the order and type of arguments a function is expecting.

-The arguments passed to a function can be any primitive data types or objects which include objects, arrays, and functions.
+The arguments passed to a function can be any primitive data types or reference types, which include objects, arrays, and functions.

 ```js